Frequently Asked Questions

 A freshman in academic studies is a student who has credit for fewer than thirty (30) semester hours.
 Students with thirty or more semester hours are classified as sophomores.

 A student desiring to withdraw from a course must withdraw officially through the Admissions/Records Office by completing a Withdrawal from Class form.
+Email requests are accepted when received from the students Panola College Email Account.
 Before withdrawing from a course, the student should read information concerning SB1231 (Six-Drop Rule) which limits the number of courses some students may drop.
 Informing an instructor of a desire or intent to withdraw is not sufficient.
 It is the responsibility of the student to officially withdraw from a course.
 The last day to withdraw from class with a grade of "W" is announced in the College Calendar published in the Panola College General Catalog and Schedule of Classes.

 WITHDRAWAL FROM COLLEGE